Welcome

 Special Announcement: The print version of my illustrated activity collection Circling the Sun, Racing the Wind is now available.
 It was published by Green Writers Press of Vermont in November of 2024.
 For more information, please follow this link: https://greenwriterspress.com/book/circling-the-sun-racing-the-wind/

-New Opportunity: An abundantly illustrated, on-demand hour-long webinar surveying specific games and art projects (most from Circling the Sun and Racing the Wind) is being featured in the Natural Start Alliance’s “Rooted and Resilient Online Conference. ” The conference (including this particular webinar) is available to registrants from July 14, 2025 – July 14, 2026).
-In my webinar, Reimagining Traditional Games for Deeper Ecological Understanding, Connection, and Fun. viewers are invited to consider a rationale for teaching ecological principles, values, and consciousness by way of active, arts-infused, outdoor games and projects – many drawn from N. American and W. European children’s games.
-One of my main goals in this endeavor is to inspire the teaching of ecological principles and place-based natural histories not merely by language, observation, and experiment, but also, especially for young children, by means of varied art forms: creative dramatics, visual art making, music, poetry, dance, and even enjoyable games.
-I suggest that by presenting ecological knowledge in conjunction with the building of values and skills associated with the arts, such scientific understandings can become more effectively woven into a context of creative agency, prosociality, and psychological empowerment.
-Another goal of both the webinar and the book, Circling the Sun, Racing the Wind, is to encourage teachers (and students) to design their own games.
-Incidentally, the melodies for the singing games and creative dramatics offered in the book are included in the webinar.
+Last months to fully access the Natural Start Alliance’s “Rooted and Resilient Online Conference:” Among the offerings available at the conference website (listed below), you’ll find my abundantly illustrated, on-demand, hour-long webinar.
+That webinar focuses on specific games and art projects (most of which are also included in the book Circling the Sun and Racing the Wind).
+Recordings from this wide-ranging conference (including this particular webinar) are available to registrants from July 14, 2025 – July 14, 2026).
+In my presentation, Reimagining Traditional Games for Deeper Ecological Understanding, Connection, and Fun, viewers are invited to consider a rationale for teaching ecological principles, values, and consciousness by way of active, arts-infused, outdoor games and projects – many drawn from N. American and W. European children’s games.
+One of my main goals in this endeavor is to inspire the teaching of ecological principles and place-based natural histories not merely by ‘factual’ verbal description, observation, and experiment, but also, especially for young children, by means of varied art forms: creative dramatics, visual art making, music, poetry, dance, and enjoyable, child-directed, imaginative games.
+My point is that ecological knowledge and understandings should be passed along in engaging, non-aversive, ARTFUL ways.
+So much learning can be pleasantly and effectively transmitted when the content is linked and presented in conjunction with the values and skills associated with art-making and receiving.
+In this way, scientific understandings become more seamlessly woven into a context of creative agency, prosociality, and psychological empowerment.
+Youngsters’ most life-affirming human impulses and intuitions are reinforced by the messages and the methods of the teaching and learning.
+A related goal of both the webinar and the book, Circling the Sun, Racing the Wind, is to encourage teachers (and students) to design their own games and this webinar might help catalyze your own work in this regard.

-The Natural Start Alliance is both the institutional organizer of this online conference and the Early Learning branch of the North American Environmental Educators Association (NAEEA).
+The Natural Start Alliance is the institutional organizer of this online conference.
+It is also the Early Learning branch of the North American Environmental Educators Association (NAEEA).
 For more information and registration options, just follow this link: https://conference.naturalstart.org